United States Government

 - Library of Congress Country Studies

 - Includes detailed descriptions and analyses of 101 countries of the world, focusing on "lesser known areas of the world or regions in which U.S. forces might be deployed".
 Each book includes discussion of the historical setting as well as the social, economic, political, and national security systems and institutions of countries throughout the world.

-- Not as detailed as the Library of Congress Country Studies, but not as brief as the CIA World Factbook.
+- Formerly "Background Notes."
+Not as detailed as the Library of Congress Country Studies, but not as brief as the CIA World Factbook.
 Each report includes sections on: geography, people, history, government and political conditions, economy, general foreign relations, U.S. relations with the country, and travel and business information.

 - CIA World Factbook

 - Brief descriptions of every country in the world.
 Entries include geography, people, government, economy, communications, transportation, military, and transnational issues.

 - Virtual Library: Regional Studies

 - Links to area studies as well as individual country studies.

 - Links to information about countries.
 Organized by the name of the country.